puppetlabs/puppet-docs/source/puppet/3/reference/ssl_autosign.markdown

 ### Enabling Basic Autosigning

 To enable basic autosigning, set `autosign = <whitelist file>` in the `[master]` block of the CA puppet master's puppet.conf.
-The whitelist file must **not** be executable by the user puppet master is running as; otherwise it will be treated as a policy executable.
+The whitelist file must **not** be executable by the same user as the puppet master; otherwise it will be treated as a policy executable.

-> **Note:** Basic autosigning is enabled by default, looking for a whitelist located at `$confdir/autosign.conf`.
+> **Note:** Basic autosigning is enabled by default and looks for a whitelist located at `$confdir/autosign.conf`.
 See ["Configuring Puppet"](/guides/configuring.html) for details about Puppet's confdir.

 ### The `autosign.conf` File